 - Increased sexual energy

-- Easily distracted – like your thoughts are racing or you can't concentrate
+- Easily distracted – their thoughts are racing or can't concentrate

 - Confident or adventurous

 - Like they are untouchable or can't be harmed (more likely in mania)

 - Like they can perform physical and mental tasks better than normal

 - Like they need less sleep than usual

 - Very focused or determined to complete certain tasks or projects

 Behaviours - During a manic or hypomanic episode, a person might: